-Beginning this December 18th we have something special for readers of the new adventure biography, “Aloha Wanderwell: The Border-Smashing, Record-Setting Life of the World’s Youngest Explorer” (you are reading the book, yes…?)
+Back in December 2016, we created something special for readers of the new adventure biography, “Aloha Wanderwell: The Border-Smashing, Record-Setting Life of the World’s Youngest Explorer” (you are reading the book, yes…?)

-This Sunday marks the 94th anniversary of Idris Hall’s rebirth as Aloha Wanderwell and the beginning of her life’s global journey with the Wanderwell Expedition.
-She became known far and wide as the ‘Amelia Earhart of the open road’, and secured her place in history as the first woman to drive around the world.
+The date marked the 94th anniversary of Idris Hall’s rebirth as Aloha Wanderwell and the beginning of her life’s global journey with the Wanderwell Expedition.
+She became known far and wide as the ‘Amelia Earhart of the open road’ and secured her place in history as the first woman to drive around the world.

 Her ‘voyage of a lifetime’ began in 1922 in the south of France.
 She was sixteen years old and at the wheel of a Model-T Ford.

-Starting this Sunday we publish, day and date, what those secret diary entries revealed.
+On Sunday, December 18, 2016, we began publishing, day and date, what those secret diary entries revealed.

-Follow along and experience life through the eyes of a teenager caught between two world wars almost a century ago.
+Readers followed along and experienced life through the eyes of a teenager caught between two world wars almost a century ago.

 If you’re new to the exploits of this adventurous, courageous, peripatetic explorer… a primer.